• Skip to main content

 Flour and filtered Water

 The type of flour is up to you.
-I use unbleached all-purpose flour but bread flour can also be used.
-I did not see success with bread flour but have many people do.
+The preferred is going to be unbleached all-purpose flour but bread flour can also be used.
+I did not see success with bread flour but some do.

 All-purpose just works the best for my environment.
 If you are using all-purpose, make sure it is unbleached.